muhammadumargroupdocs/Aspose.Imaging-Documentation/net/showcases/create-vector-path-in-tiff-format-and-export-it-to-psd-image/_index.md

 ---
-title:  Create Vector Path in Tiff format and export it to Psd image
+title:  Create Vector Clipping Path in Tiff format and export it to Psd image
 type: docs
 weight: 70
 url: /net/create-vector-path-in-tiff-format-and-export-it-to-psd-image/
 ---

-# Clipping Path
+## Clipping Path

 Clipping path is the Photoshop technique to remove the background from an image.
 Photoshop allows you to select a part of an image using Clipping Path  and save the path within a file.
 Clipping Paths allow you to hide the  part of an image you don't want to appear.
 Anything inside the clipping  path will be visible, but anything outside of it will be transparent.

 Other words Photoshop makes it possible to isolate certain parts of an image, without permanently changing the layer.
 This allows you to tweak the  image at any point in the creative process.
 Clipping Paths are a  traditional method of cutting out objects or people in Photoshop that  allows you to create image files with transparent backgrounds.
 This  approach works best with objects or people with "hard" edges around the  object or person you want to cut out.

-# Create Path in Tiff format
+## Create Clipping Path in Tiff format

 ### File with Path points